No Stranger (Tom Cochrane album)

-No Stranger is Canadian singer Tom Cochrane's fifth solo studio album and first album for Universal Music Canada released in October 2006.
-No Stranger included the hits "Didn't Mean", "The Party's Not Over", "Northern Star", "Out of My Head", and a cover version of Norman Greenbaum's "Spirit in the Sky".
-Red Rider bandmates Ken Greer and Jeff Jones performed on the album.
+No Stranger is Canadian singer Tom Cochrane's fifth solo studio album and first album for Universal Music Canada.
+Released in October 2006, it was his first album in seven years following Xray Sierra in 1999.
+No Stranger included the singles "Didn't Mean", "The Party's Not Over", "Northern Star", "Out of My Head", and a cover version of Norman Greenbaum's "Spirit in the Sky".
+The album debuted at #25 on the Canadian Albums Chart.

+Recording

 Recording took place at Metalworks Studios and Layastone.
 Cochrane produced the album and mixed it at his studio in Northern Ontario.
+Red Rider bandmates Ken Greer and Jeff Jones performed on the album.
 No Stranger received a Juno Award nomination for Canadian Adult Alternative Album of the Year.

 Track listing

+Personnel

+Personnel taken from No Strangers liner notes.